VSadov/VSadov.github.io/_posts/2016-10-01-conditional-receiver.md

 }
 ```

 It may seem like the usage of conditional operators could result in a lot of extra locals.
 However that is generally not a problem.
 The temporary only needs to exist "logically".
-In many cases compiler can achieve the same results by simply duplicating the value on the VOS execution stack.
+In many cases compiler can achieve the same results by simply duplicating the value on the VES execution stack.

 The actual IL for the code above looks like: